ikawrakow/ik_llama.cpp/docs/development/on-demand-tensor-reload.md

 * Iterative experimentation and LoRA-like surgical updates.
 * Dynamic MoE (Mixture-of-Experts) expert swapping.
 * **Mixed-quantization perplexity benchmarks**, where the bulk of a model lives in one quant (e.g., Q4_X) on GPU while individual experts are hot-swapped one-by-one into a different quant (e.g., IQ1_KT) to measure isolated quality impact.
-* Running oversized models in **hybrid CPU/GPU mode**, where some layers permanently reside in system RAM and others on GPU.

 ---